Witiko/doctoral-thesis/main.md

 representations that enable accurate math information retrieval:

 - In sections~\ref{sec:topological-math-representations} and
-  section~\ref{sec:representation-learning-accuracy}, I will describe our new representation of math that we have developed for the ARQMath labs and our experiments in learning neural representations of natural language words and math symbols.
+  \ref{sec:representation-learning-accuracy}, I will describe our new representation of math that we have developed for the ARQMath labs and our experiments in learning neural representations of natural language words and math symbols.